GMAT Time Management Tips and Tricks 2025

 • Practice doing a lot of mental math calculations in your mind.

-• Familiarize yourself with question patterns and the shortcuts that apply to them.
+• Familiarise yourself with question patterns and the shortcuts that apply to them.

 • Understand and apply number properties, such as even-odd rules, prime numbers, and divisibility to simplify calculations.

-• Memorize the geometrical theorems (for example Pythagorean theorem) and the properties of triangles.
+• Memorise the geometrical theorems (for example Pythagorean theorem) and the properties of triangles.

 • This is the most time-consuming section for some students, so finishing it first would be a good choice to be at peace for attempting the next sections.
 You must tackle the most difficult task first.
 You should split tasks into steps.